jumbo-tech-campus/Styleguide/StatsD.md

 Tags:

-- service: Name of the service sending the statistic
+- `service` // Name of the service sending the statistic
-- method
+- `method`
-- path // Path should not include ID's of resources.
+- `path` // Path should not include ID's of resources.
 In Hapi use `request.route.path`
-- statuscode
+- `statuscode`

 ## Outgoing requests